How to use it

 - By double-clicking or drag-and-drop, a CFturbo system with a setup component can be integrated into the project.

-- Open Setup menu and click Edit to open CFturbo interactively.
+- Double-click the Setup container or choose Edit from the right-click menu to open CFturbo interactively.

 2.2 Configure CFturbo Subsystem